VVZen/shell-utilities/README.md

 # shell-utilities
 Various shell scripts I collected during these years for different aims

+### maya_batch_render.sh
+This script will simply render a maya scene to specified path.
+Can be useful for queuing multiple scenes on the same machine.

 ### rename_012345_to_pano_faces.sh
 The script will operate in the current terminal dir and will rename all "0.jpg" files to "pano_f.jpg" .
 The full naming convention (based on panotour to krpano) is this: